 The "Chico"

-It has an earthy clay-like colour and resembles a small potato in feel and texture.
-The best thing about trying new flavours is you have no idea about what you are about to taste.
-For chico, I was given this description.
+It has an earthy clay-like color and resembles a small potato in feel and texture.
+The best thing about trying new flavors is you have no idea about what you are about to taste.
+For Chico, I was given this description.

 “it’s like a mad apple”